Diabetic neuropathy is nerve damage caused by diabetes affecting the arms, hands, legs, and feet.

 Contact National Spine & Pain Centers to schedule an appointment with an affiliated pain specialist for Diabetic Peripheral Neuropathy treatment today.

-High blood sugar levels, that are chronically elevated, will cause damage
+High blood sugar levels, that are chronically elevated, will cause damage to nerves.
+There are four types of diabetic neuropathy.

 Getting better control of the patient’s blood sugar levels often